MewsSystems/gitbook-connector-api/operations/cancellationpolicies.md

 ## Get all cancellation policies

+<strong style="color:red">Note that this endpoint is currently in beta phase and breaking changes may still occur.</strong>

 Returns all cancellation policies filtered by services, rate groups and other filters.
 Note this operation uses [Pagination](../guidelines/pagination.md).

 ### Request